mazen-r/node-events-manager/README.md

 - Used Nodejs, Express Framework, Mongodb
 - Used ejs as a template engine
-- Events is authorized against users, used Passport for user Authentication
+- Events are authorized against users, used Passport for user Authentication
 - Deployed to heroku server

 ### How to run the app ?